tetcoin/pro/.github/ISSUE_TEMPLATE/bug_report.md

 - Are you using the nightly Rust channel to compile your smart contract?
 - Are you using an up-to-date `cargo-contract`?
 Check via `cargo contract --version`.
     - If you are unsure please tell us your version noted there.
-- Are you using an up-to-date ink! version in your smart contract?
+- Are you using an up-to-date pro! version in your smart contract?
     - You can check this by looking into the `[dependencies]` section of your `Cargo.toml`.
     - If you are unsure please tell us your version noted there.